University of St Andrews Students' Association

 The University of St Andrews Students' Association is the organisation which represents the student body of the University of St Andrews.
 It was founded in 1885 and comprises the students' representative council and the Student Activities Forum (formerly the Students' Services Council).

-The Students' Association is affiliated to, and a founding member of, the Coalition of Higher Education Students in Scotland but unlike many other students' unions in the UK is not a member of the National Union of Students, having rejected membership in November 2012, and most recently in a referendum in April 2022.
+Unlike many other students' unions in the UK, it is not a member of the National Union of Students, having rejected membership in March and October 2001, November 2012, and most recently in a referendum in April 2022.

 The University of St Andrews also has an Athletic Union.